SarthakJaingit/SarthakJaingit.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm an 11th grader passionate about Agtech, GANs, and Fencing: Currently working as only [high school intern](https://schaterji.io/team/sarthak-jain.html) in Innovatory for Cells and Neural Machines Lab of Purdue, started and currently running AI and Computer Vision Club at the Phillipines Science High School, published in Journal of American Heart Associatiation, and  Skills: Python (Pytorch, OpenCV, numpy etc.), Swift, B2021 + Nationally Ranked Fencer.
+I'm an 11th grader in Los Gatos High School passionate about Agtech, Computer Vision, GANs, and Fencing: Currently working as the only high school [intern](https://schaterji.io/team/sarthak-jain.html) in Innovatory for Cells and Neural Machines Lab of Purdue, started and currently running AI and Computer Vision Club at the Phillipines Science High School ([PSHS](http://www.pshs.edu.ph/)), published in Journal of American Heart Associatiation, and  Skills: Python (Pytorch, OpenCV, numpy etc.), Swift, B2021 + Nationally Ranked Fencer.

 Indepedently, I am currently working on building a Farming Autonomous Rover called FAR.
-I am recording my progress in a [blog series](https://sarthakj.substack.com/)
+I am recording my progress in a [blog series](https://sarthakj.substack.com/).
+You can subscribe to my newsletter if you want to be notified whenever I upload another blog.
+Updates on the project are posted every one to two weeks.